aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 `Bottlerocket` is supported when using managed nodegroups or self-managed auto-scaling groups.

-> **NOTICE**: Bottlerocket is supported in all AWS commercial regions.
 For more details, see [Bottlerocket FAQs](https://aws.amazon.com/bottlerocket/faqs/) and [Bottlerocket Open Source Blog](https://aws.amazon.com/blogs/opensource/announcing-the-general-availability-of-bottlerocket-an-open-source-linux-distribution-purpose-built-to-run-containers/).

 To create a Bottlerocket managed ndoegroup: